Skip to Main Content

 Your care team will work with you to develop a plan for your child based on their age and medical needs.
 The available options will also depend on the type of scan or procedure.
 Ask your care team about the options for your child.

 Each patient is different.
-You and your care team will work together to figure out what works best to help your child be successful.
+We will work together to figure out what works best to help your child be successful.
 A child life specialist or psychology team member may help your child practice in a mock scanner and learn coping and relaxation strategies.

-Staff will also help you know what options are available depending on the type of scan.
+Staff will also help you know what options are available depending on the type of scans or procedures.

 What medicines may be used instead of general anesthesia?

-Your care team may recommend medicines that can help your child stay calm and still during imaging scans as an alternative to general anesthesia.
+Your care team may recommend medicines that can help your child stay calm and still during scans or procedures as an alternative to general anesthesia.
 These include sedation medicines that make your child feel sleepy or relaxed.
 Other medicines include medicines to decrease pain or reduce anxiety.

 What is the difference between general anesthesia and sedation?